 27. Re-pin your own pins regularly

-28. Install a Pin It Button for your browser
+28. Install a Pinterest Button for your browser

-Ever come across a super awesome blog post that you can’t wait to share, but when you go to pin it, the blogger doesn’t have a Pin-It button installed on their site?
-SO.
-FRUSTRATING.
-As if you’re going to take the time to save an image from their blog and then manually upload it to your Pinterest account, add in the link and write a description, etc. No thanks.
+Ever come across a super awesome blog post that you can't wait to share, but when you go to pin it, the blogger doesn't have a Pin-It button installed on their site?
+So.
+Frustrating.
+Right?
+As if you're going to take the time to save an image from their blog and then manually upload it to your Pinterest account, add in the link and write a description, etc. No thanks.

-Help those naughty bloggers out by installing a Pin-It button for your browser.
+Help those bloggers out by installing a Pin-It button for your browser.
 There are extensions for everything from Chrome to Safari to Firefox and more.
-Once your extension is installed, a teeny tiny Pinterest button will show up on top of every image you come across online.
-And with the click of a button, you can pin absolutely anything and everything straight to Pinterest.
+Once your extension is installed, a tiny Pinterest button will show up on top of every image you see online.
+With the click of a button, you can pin absolutely anything and everything straight to your Pinterest account.

 29. Create a secret "Pin Later" board